 2. You use a customer financing partner.
 This is the better option, especially for small businesses.
 The partner is responsible for credit checks, making credit offers, collecting payments, and managing legal risk.

-When using a financing partner, the client pays the partner, and the partner pays you in full, upfront.
+When using a financing partner, the client pays the partner, and the partner pays you in full, as soon as the job is complete.
 You don’t have to waste time chasing clients down or suffer because of poor cash flow.

 When choosing a financing partner, look for ones that are friendly towards homeowners.
 For example, some partners offer no late fees, no early repayment fees, or 0% financing over 3 months.